 A beautiful, very impressive castle that was built in Gothic style in 1348 – 1365.
 Residence of Holy Roman Emperor Charles IV.
 The tallest fortification tower is the unique 60 m tall Bog Tower with up to 7.5 m thick walls.

-Historical city of outstanding beauty, with very impressive main square and multiple buildings in Renaissance and Baroque styles.
+A historical city of outstanding beauty, with a very impressive main square and multiple buildings in Renaissance and Baroque styles.
 Founded in the 13th century.
-Many houses are painted in sgrafitto style.
+Many houses are painted in the sgraffito style.

-Outstanding example of Gothic architecture.
-The enormous church is 124 m long, with 96.5 m high main tower.
-Here are buried many Holy Roman Emperors, Bohemian kings.
-Design of this church left impact on the design of numerous other great European churches.
+An outstanding example of Gothic architecture.
+The enormous church is 124 m long, with a 96.5 m high main tower.
+Here are buried many Holy Roman Emperors and Bohemian kings.
+The design of this church left an impact on the design of numerous other great European churches.

 Gothic castle from the 13th century, rebuilt several times with the last rebuilding in the 19th century in Neo-Gothic style.

 The largest castle in the world, 570 m long and 130 m wide.
 Development of this giant structure started around 870 AD and it includes numerous structures in diverse architectural styles.
 One part of it – the Old Royal Palace – contains Vladislav Hall – a spacious Gothic room, an important ceremonial hall.